skleinbo/ComputedFields.jl/README.md

 ## (Current) Limitations

-* Only mutable structs are supported for now.
 * It's the user's responsibility to make sure no circular dependencies amongst fields are introduced.
+* Computed fields must be explicitly type annotated, or they default to `Any`.
-* Computations are triggered by mutating fields.
+* Re-computations are triggered by mutating fields.
 Thus, e.g.

   ```julia
   @computed mutable struct VectorMax